wcj365/python-stats-dataviz/assignments/project_01.md

     -  Your time span must be at least 5 years
     -  Suggestion: **2010 to 2018**
 ## Step 4.
 Use WDX to explore the topics and indicators of your interests
-- Try to utilize all data visualizations provided by WDX
+- Try to utilize all charts provided by WDX
 - Download the charts that are insightful
 - Taking notes of your understanding of the charts
     - what does it reveal to you?